Venous Ulcers: Preventing and Treating

 Venous leg ulcers are the most common type of skin ulcer.
 Each year in the US more than 200,000 cases are reported.
 They mainly occur on the lower leg just above the ankle.
 They usually affect older people and can be very painful.

-Venous ulcers occur because of the breakdown of normal tissue due to high pressure in the leg veins caused by venous disease (chronic venous insufficiency and varicose veins).
+Venous ulcers occur because of the breakdown of normal tissue due to high blood pressure in the leg veins caused by venous disease (chronic venous insufficiency and varicose veins).

 Preventing venous ulcers involves controlling your exposure to the risk factors.
 Steps to preventing venous ulcers:

-- Exercise regularly
+- Exercise regularly.

-- Maintain a healthy weight
+- Maintain a healthy weight.

-- If you have a venous condition, seek treatment before it gets worse
+- If you have a venous condition, seek treatment before it gets worse.